2020 SQA PhD Scholarships

 The assessment criteria are:

-The SQA PhD Scholarship selection committee assess applications through a competitive assessment process.
-Members of the selection committee are researchers and academics within the four founding universities.
+The SQA PhD Scholarship selection committee assesses applications through a competitive assessment process.
+Members of the selection committee are researchers and academics within the four partner universities.

 Applicants should ensure that all information conveyed in their application can be understood by someone within and outside their sub-discipline.